drone photo of basin h

 Basin H Sewers PCB Cleanup

-The Milwaukee Metropolitan Sewerage District (MMSD) is partnering with the United States Environmental Protection Agency (USEPA) to clean sewers located west of the Milwaukee River along North Humboldt Boulevard between East Capitol Drive and East Locust Street known as “Basin H”.
+The Milwaukee Metropolitan Sewerage District (MMSD) partnered with the United States Environmental Protection Agency (USEPA) to clean sewers located west of the Milwaukee River along North Humboldt Boulevard between East Capitol Drive and East Locust Street—an area known as “Basin H” in 2022-2023.

-A 2008 investigation identified the Milwaukee Die Cast Company, located at 4132 North Holton Street in the City of Milwaukee, as the primary source of polychlorinated biphenyls (PCB’s), that were coating sewers in this area.
-PCB’s are legacy chemicals that were banned in 1978 which require removal to avoid problems in the future and keep our rivers and lake clean.
-The USEPA removed the PCB’s at the business site.
-MMSD is now preparing to remove and safely dispose of the PCB contamination that remains in the sewers.
+A 2008 investigation identified the Milwaukee Die Cast Company, located at 4132 North Holton Street in the City of Milwaukee, as the primary source of polychlorinated biphenyls (PCBs) coating sewers in this area.
+PCBs are legacy chemicals that were banned in 1978 and must be removed to protect water quality and prevent future environmental impacts.

-A qualified contractor will use powerful vacuum equipment and specially outfitted trucks with sealed liquid containers to complete the cleaning process through manholes located along North Humboldt Boulevard and in Kern and Pleasant Valley Parks.
-Precautions will be made to secure the work sites and prevent any sediment from migrating further downstream.
+A qualified contractor used powerful vacuum equipment and specially outfitted trucks with sealed liquid containers to clean the sewers through manholes located along North Humboldt Boulevard and in Kern and Pleasant Valley Parks.
+Precautions were taken to secure work sites and prevent contaminated sediment from moving downstream.

-• Clean the sewers and remove the contaminated sediments
+• Cleaning the sewers and removing contaminated sediment

-• Dry out the removed sediment and capture/contain the water
+• Drying the removed sediment and capturing the water

-• Test the sediment for PCB’s and send to an appropriate disposal site
+• Testing sediment for PCBs and transporting it to an approved disposal site

-• Test the treated wastewater for PCB’s before putting it back into the sewer system
+• Testing treated water before returning it to the sewer system

-• Televise the sewer with cameras to ensure sediment has been removed
+• Inspecting the sewers with cameras to confirm sediment removal

-• Perform pre‐cleaning and post‐cleaning sampling of sewers and work areas
+• Conducting pre- and post-cleaning sampling of sewers and surrounding areas

 Project Map